dluman/PyFactory/README.md

 [![PyPI version](https://img.shields.io/pypi/v/springform)](https://pypi.org/project/springform/)

-An simple templating system for Python class files.
+A simple templating system for Python class files.

 ## Installation

 Find this tool on `PyPI`: `pip install springform`

 ## Usage

+> **Note**: The following applies to the version currently on `PyPI`.
+Code in the `main` branch
+> now takes a different approach.
+Documentation to follow.

 Given the following template file (let's call it `Item.py`):